gulan/ansiterm-flashcard/README.rst

     kept' == []
     trash' == trash

 The function rand() is what performs the actual shuffle.
-I could assume that it is a built-in operation that I need not specify.
-But there are a couple of problems.
-The shuffle should not be purely random.
-It should place recently seen cards at the end of the shuffled sequence.

 ::